chenyuxin0619/chenyuxin0619.github.io/index.md

 Trained in financial modeling, and econometrics by Oliver Linton;
 Developed a research project on the impact of COVID-19 on travel cooperation;
 Collected data using Python from online sources, and processed through R and Stata;
 Reached robust results and proposed possible ways of recovery.
-Conducted scenario analysis and stress test to predict its long-term prospects
+Conducted scenario analysis and stress test to predict its long-term prospects.

 **Foundations of Finance, provided by University of Cambridge on edX**  <span style="float:right">Aug 2022 -  Sep 2022</span>
 Course Member  <span style="float:right">Online</span>